Heterogeneous multiscale methods for rough-wall laminar viscous flow: Introduction

-The method proposed here for laminar flow over a rough boundary is similar to domain decomposition, but it uses the Robin-type boundary condition from the mathematical homogenization theory.
-In the academic setting of periodic roughness, it is designed to reproduce the slip amount from the theory.
-However, no assumption of local flow periodicity is made, in contrast to \cite{achdou:1998dd}, and hence the coupling procedure can work in more general settings.
+The proposed method shares some features of classical domain decomposition and adaptive mesh refinement, however it is fundamentally different in that the classical methods try to resolve the $\epsilon$-scale in the neighborhood of the rough boundary throughout the entire computational domain, while here local refinement is only used selectively to derive effective boundary conditions.
+The domain size of the local simulations scales with $\epsilon$, and hence the overall numerical degrees of freedom are independent of $\epsilon$.
+The overall computational cost is thus drastically reduced compared to a full discretization of the problem.

+The existing mathematical homogenization theory for viscous, rough-wall flow justifies an effective boundary condition of Robin-type for the case of periodic or random, stationary ergodic roughness.
+Guided by the theory, the wall-law in the proposed method is also a Robin condition; however the method is designed to be applicable to general roughness profiles, so long as there is a separation of scales between the roughness characteristics and the size of the full domain.

+For the case of Stokes flow in a channel with periodic roughness, we exploit linearity to prove several properties of the proposed method.
+We first show that a back-and-forth iteration used to solve the coupled macro/microscale system converges to a fixed point, and that the resulting wall-law leads to a coercive macroscale problem.
+Moreover, we show the convergence happens rapidly; the coefficients in the wall-law produced by the first and second iterations differ by less than $\bigoh{\epsilon^2}$.
+Finally, we show that the macroscale approximation produced by the HMM and the true rough-wall flow both limit to the same quantity as $\epsilon$ vanishes.
+We do not show, however, any rigorous estimates relating the HMM approximation to the true rough-wall flow, as the creation of new results in homogenization theory is outside of the scope of the present work.

 The structure of the paper is as follows.
-The heterogeneous multiscale method is briefly described in \cref{sec:hmm} since it will be used in the description of the numerical methods presented below.
-The problem of laminar, viscous flow over a rough boundary is introduced in \cref{sec:analysis_of_laminar_flow}.
-Since the analysis of the multiscale method introduced in \cref{sec:algorithm_for_laminar_flow} relies on the asympotic expansions performed in \cite{pironneau}, the analysis is repeated in a slightly more general setting.
-Lastly, numerical results in \cref{sec:laminar_numerics} illustrate not only that the method reproduces the theoretical wall law predicted from the homogenization theory when applicable, but that it also performs well in more general settings.
+Section \ref{sec:background} provides background first for the problem of laminar, viscous flow over a rough boundary and then for the heterogeneous multiscale method.
+Included is a brief asymptotic analysis of the problem that slightly modifies that of Achdou et al.\ \cite{pironneau}.
+The asymptotics motivate the form of the effective boundary condition used in Section \ref{sec:algorithm_for_laminar_flow}, where the heterogeneous multiscale method is proposed and analyzed.
+Numerical results in Section \ref{sec:laminar_numerics} illustrate the method accurately and efficiently captures the average effect of surface roughness both where the homogenization theory is applicable and in more general settings.
+Finally, Section \ref{sec:conclusions} contains some concluding remarks.